ExploratoryEngineering/docs.nbiot.engineering/docs/libs/csharp.md

   - http
 ---

-You can find the C# client library at (https://github.com/telenordigital/nbiot-csharp) and it is distributed from (https://www.nuget.org/packages/TelenorNBIoT/).
+You can find the source code for the C# client library at [https://github.com/telenordigital/nbiot-csharp] (https://github.com/telenordigital/nbiot-csharp) and it is distributed from [https://www.nuget.org/packages/TelenorNBIoT/](https://www.nuget.org/packages/TelenorNBIoT/).